 Slice the onion into pieces about half a centimeter celery, after having eliminated all filamentous parts.
 Put celery and onion in a pan with olive oil and two tablespoons of water (so the vegetables do not burn) and Cook, over medium heat, until onions and celery will not become translucent (It will take about 10 minutes).
 Cut the olives into slices by eliminating the core.
 Desalinize the capers under running water.
 Add the olives and capers to the sauce celery and onion, simmer two minutes and finally add the tomato.
 Season with salt.
 Cook the sauce for the caponata for 10 minutes.

 Pour into a glass vinegar and sugar and stir well so that it melts completely: turn up the heat in the vegetables and pour the vinegar sweetened.
 Leave deglaze (you no longer hear the pungent aroma of vinegar) and add the fried eggplant.
-Mix the Eggplant with tomato sauce, Cook for 2 minutes, then pour the eggplant caponata in a dish and let cool: remember that the eggplant caponata is served lukewarm or even better at room temperature.
+Mix the Eggplant with tomato sauce, Cook for 2 minutes, then pour the eggplant caponata in a dish and let cool: remember that the eggplant caponata is used at room temperature or cold (but don't eat it just taken off the fridge).
 And I recommend (Indeed, I would say you must) to prepare the eggplant caponata to Palermo with one day in advance, so that the vegetables and vinegar have time to get acquainted.
 Have a good day!

 THE PAIRING: For this contour, which is’ more than a side dish (rich, full-bodied, with the fried eggplant) we chose a Lacryma Christi del Vesuvio DOC rosé (Gelsorosa) produced by Cantine Villa Dora, in Terzigno, in the province of Naples.
 A fresh wine, with intense aromas of red fruits.
 We suggest a wine where the caponata not prevail vinegar taste.
 Otherwise, the alternative could be a beer type of pils.